All Episodes

 We're talking about an existence that 99.99999% of the American people will never have, will never enjoy, will never experience.

-Uh you just don't throw that away.
+You just don't throw that away.

-Just don't you just don't let it go without a fight.
+You just don't let it go without a fight.

-Here's uh interesting bite.
+Here's an interesting bite.

-Now, this was on Squawk Box on CNBC this morning, Becky Quick speaking with a Republican National Committee rules committee member by the name of Curly Hugland about the primary race, and she said, hey, look, if Donald Trump heads into the nomination, maybe he's short of the number required.
+And she said, hey, look, if Donald Trump heads into the nomination, maybe he's short of the number required.

-No, I don't think that's the case once it's you know, if it would just be understood.
+No, I don't think that's the case once it's, you know, if it would just be understood.

 We have a problem with the media, unfortunately.